EscanorTargaryen/angular-app-template/README.md

     - run `git init`.
 3. Rename the project.
     - rename the project folder.
-    - find all occurrences of `angular-app-template` in the project and replace it with you new app name.
+    - find all occurrences of `angular-app-template` in the project and replace it with your new app name.
 4. Customize routes in `app.routes.ts`.
 5. Setup `server.ts` following the TODOs.
     - you have to set the content of the `robots.txt` and the list of pages for the `sitemap.xml`.